-This hearing dealt with an application by the landlord pursuant to the Residential Tenancy Act for an order of possession and for a monetary order for unpaid rent and the filing fee.
+This hearing dealt with an application by the landlord pursuant to the Residential Tenancy Act for an order of possession and for a monetary order for unpaid rent, utilities and the filing fee.

-The landlord served the notice of hearing on the tenant on November 26, 2013 by registered mail and provided a tracking number.
+The landlord served the notice of hearing on the tenant on May 09, 2014 in person.
 Despite having been served the notice of hearing, the tenant did not attend the hearing.
 The landlord attended the hearing and was given full opportunity to present evidence and make submissions.